Effective Academic Writing: Write Papers that Get Results

 1) college students/undergraduates who need to boost grades,

-This course is NOT a grammar course.
+3) also: this course is NOT a grammar course.
 If you are looking for a course to take you through the basics of English grammar and style, I don't do that here.
 If you are looking for a course to help you kick some academic butt, enroll right now.

 There is a 30-day money back guarantee, so if you are not 100% satisfied, Udemy will give you a full refund, no questions asked.